 On view June 20 through July 21, 2019, Drill Features New Commissions and Recent Work Re-envisioned for Armory's Historic Spaces

 Known for her visually compelling and politically incisive video installations, Berlin-based artist and theorist Hito Steyerl comes to Park Avenue Armory this summer with the most extensive United States presentation of her work to date.
 On view from June 20 through July 21, 2019, Drill brings together a major, site-specific commission for the Armory’s Wade Thompson Drill Hall with new and existing works re-envisioned for the Armory’s historic period rooms.
-Activating the Armory’s entire ground floor, Drill has been conceived as a response to current socio-political issues in the United States and around the world, including gun violence, the increased militarization of society, and the impact of artificial intelligence and other technologies on everyday realities.
+Activating the Armory’s entire ground floor, Drill has been conceived as a response to current socio-political issues, including gun violence, food sovereignty, the international art maket and the impact of artificial intelligence and other technologies on everyday realities.

-“Through expertly crafted visual language and her gift for weaving stories, Hito Steyerl lays bare the underlying systems of power that govern contemporary society.
-She will be tackling gun violence in her new commissioned film, which will have a special resonance when screened in the massive Drill Hall, and addresses other socio-political issues of our time in the context of the Armory’s historic rooms,” said Rebecca Robertson, President and Executive Director of Park Avenue Armory.
+“Through expertly crafted visual language and her gift for weaving stories, Hito Steyerl examines the underlying systems of power that govern contemporary society, offering a phantasmagorical journey that is complex, engaging and thought-provoking," said Rebecca Robertson, President and Executive Director of Park Avenue Armory.

 Added Pierre Audi, the Armory’s Artistic Director, “Intermixing fact and fiction, Steyerl harnesses the barrage of images and information that occupy our daily lives.
 Through archival research, documentary footage, and digital imagery, she challenges political realities and social inequities at the global scale, while also calling attention to the dynamics that shape our own communities.”